nclarius/pyPL/IL/README.md

 ---------
  - print out detailed derivation rather than just final result of evaluation, possibly with LaTeX mode
  - more user-friendly input:
-   - interactive mode/API instead of need to edit source code in order to set up input
+   - interactive mode instead of need to edit source code in order to set up input
-   - expression parser instead of the cumbersome PNF specification
+   - expression parser instead of the cumbersome prefix notation
  - model generation?

 Usage notes